RevealBi/Documentation/en/javascript/configuring-server-aspnet.md

 ### Step 4 - Setup CORs Policy (Debugging)

 While developing and debugging your application, it is common to host the server and client app on different URLs.
-For example; your Server my be running on `https://localhost:24519`, while your Angular app may be running on `https://localhost:4200`.
+For example; your Server may be running on `https://localhost:24519`, while your Angular app may be running on `https://localhost:4200`.
 If you were to try and load a dashboard from the client application, it would fail because of ASP.NET Core's Cross-Origin Requests (CORs) security policy.
 To enable this scenario, you must create a CORs policy and enable it in the server project.

 1 - Open and modify the `Program.cs` file to create a CORs policy which will allow any origin (url) access to any headers and methods.